-Now that your purchase is official, we’ll be waiting for the Completion and Possession Date, which are noted on the contract!
-On the Possession date, we will meet at the property to do a walk-through (to make sure everything is as expected) and then you’ll officially be the new owner!
+On the Possession date, we will meet at the property to do a walk-through and then you’ll officially be the new owner and can start moving in!
 Note that the Contract stipulates a specific time with regards to the Possession – it’s often at Noon, but can be later or earlier in the day – so you want to make sure that you have planned the movers around the Possession time so you don’t get stuck having to pay the movers until you finally get the keys!

 There are a few tasks you need to complete before the Completion and Possession Date.
 Take a look below: